Vantiq/vantiq-extension-sources/camelConnector/README.md

 Rather than re-specifying this information, the Vantiq Camel Connector provides a mechanism whereby routes including Vantiq endpoints can refer to the Vantiq specified in the `server.config` file.
 This is done by specifying a Vantiq endpoint that uses `server.config` as the host name.
-That is, specify a route something like the following route that accepts message from the Vantiq server specified in the connector's `server.config` file and logs the result.
+That is, specify a route like the following route that accepts message from the Vantiq server specified in the connector's `server.config` file and logs the result.

 ```xml